-The strategy focuses on two key strands: Open Scholarship, and A Collective Approach, building on the outcomes of our 2014-2017 strategy, Powering Scholarship.
-We achieved significant results during our last strategy including research on the management of shared print, collection drivers, and academic behaviour; campaigning for Open Access (OA) and ethical markets for subscribed and purchased materials; developing our special collections programme; and supporting our membership through the Associate Directors Network (ADN) and an expanded series of events including our annual conference.
-This new strategy focuses our work on our areas of strength, while utilising the strands to further other priorities in a more integrated and inclusive way.
+Our strategy for 2018-2021 reflects the commitment of our libraries to transformations in research, innovation in collections, and cultural change in our institutions.
+The strategy has focused on two key strands: Open Scholarship, and A Collective Approach, building on the outcomes of our 2014-2017 strategy, Powering Scholarship.
+We achieved significant results in our last Strategic Plan including research on the management of shared print, collection drivers, and academic behaviour, campaigning for Open Access and ethical markets for subscribed and purchased materials, developing our special collections programme, and supporting our membership through the Associate Directors Network and an expanded series of events including an annual conference.
+Our new strategy focuses our work on our areas of strength, while utilising the strands to further other priorities in a more integrated and inclusive way.

 The strategic plan was developed by the RLUK Board, in consultation with our members and partners in 2017.
 In developing the plan, we have sought to highlight our areas of expertise.
 We have identified many areas for collaboration across the sector, and where we can contribute to bigger efforts.
 In a changing legal and political environment, we have prioritised where RLUK and our members can influence the sector.
 In doing so we have acknowledged some areas of importance to our members that are best addressed by others